saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/operation/proxies.md

 The [`--proxy`](/dev/cli/sauce-connect-5/run/#--proxy) flag configures the proxy for test traffic only.
 Use the [`--proxy-sauce`](#--proxy-sauce) flag to configure a proxy for the Sauce Labs REST API and Sauce Connect Server traffic.
 :::

-#### `--pac`
+### `--pac`

-Sometimes, proxy configuration for test traffic is more complicated than providing a single proxy with `--proxy`.
-For example, your organization may have multiple proxy servers that allow access to different URLs i.e. one proxy for internal sites and another one for public internet.
+Sometimes, proxy configuration for test traffic is more complex having just a single proxy for all resources.
+For example, your organization may have multiple proxy servers that allow access to different URL types i.e. one proxy for internal sites and another one for the public internet.
-Sauce Connect Proxy allows configuring multiple proxies via Proxy Auto-Configuration (PAC) with the [`--pac`](/dev/cli/sauce-connect-5/run#--pac) flag.
-The argument can be a local path or URL.
+Sauce Connect Proxy allows configuring multiple proxies using industry-standard Proxy Auto-Configuration (PAC) with the [`--pac`](/dev/cli/sauce-connect-5/run#--pac) flag.
+The argument can be a local path or a URL.
 For example:

 - A relative path to a file, `--pac ../../relative/directory/my.pac`
 - An absolute path to a file, `--pac /path/to/my.pac`